 Behavioral differences in intact male and female cats

-Most differences between male and female cat’s behavior are sexually driven.
+Most of distinct male and female cat behavior is sexually driven.
 They are different sexes, after all.
 Most noticeable differences between intact male and female cats include:

 - Intact male cats tend to be restless, wander around, spray urine, be more aggressive towards other cats and people, in some cases.

-- Intact female cats go in heat, which comes with a set of excessive vocalization, rolling on the floor, intrusively begging for attention and, yes if they do become pregnant and give birth, aggression levels may rise sky high.
+- Intact female cats go in heat, which is expressed as excessive vocalization, rolling on the floor, intrusively begging for attention and, yes if they do become pregnant and give birth, aggression levels rise sky high.
 If you’ve seen a cat attacking a dog, most likely it was a female cat, and she had kittens nearby.

 What are differences between male and female cats if you spay/neuter your pet?

 But what if you are going to spay or neuter your cat?
 Then, above mentioned differences are diminished.
 However, pet owners often say that neutered male cats tend to be friendlier, and more attached to their owners than spayed female cats, who are reported as more independent ones.

 But is it true?
 There aren’t quite real proof to the above statement, except that, neutered male cats do become friendlier than before the surgery.

 But that is likely only because neutering alter behavior of male cats more than it alter female cat behavior.
 It may also be because urine marking, which is done significantly more by male cats, gets substituted by other marking and communication forms.
 Those include rubbing against objects and persons, which in turn gets reported as friendlier behavior.

 Cat’s behavior depend on lot more than sex of the cat